FedyCCodes/AWS-DeepRacer/README.md

 ### Format:

-The names of each model was in the format `M###` where the `###` was a 3 digit hexadecimal number.
-However the finalized model ended up including a `-C` for cleaned up, and a `-F` for finalized.
+The names of each model are in the format `M###` where the `###` was a 3 digit hexadecimal number.
+However, the finalized model ended up including a `-C` for cleaned up, and a `-F` for finalized.

 ### Explanations:

-Here are each model and an explanation of what they did.
+Here are all models and an explanation of what they did.

 - `M000`: The initial template provided by AWS DeepRacer for trying to remain on course.
 - `M001`: Iterated on model `M000` by changing the values and using more of the code provided.
 - `M002`: Modified the values in `M001` to improve performance.
-- `M003`: Modified the values in `M002` and added a prevention for zig zagging.
+- `M003`: Modified the values in `M002` and added prevention for zig zagging.
 - `M004`: Iterated on `M003` and included specific limitations for rotation.
 - `M005`: Iterated on `M004` and improved values for specific limitations for rotation.
 - `M006`: Iterated on `M005` but with a restructured system for calculating the reward function.